 - Throughout the supervision group, group members and the facilitator will work together to address clinical challenges and deepen your understanding of yourself as a clinician.

 - Learn and explore practical approaches in working with various Latinx/Latine populations

 - What most people in the U.S. consider Latinx/Latine is comprised of 33 different countries, nearly 500 different languages, and almost 900 different indigenous groups in Latin America, including the Caribbean.
 We are not a monolith.

 - Explore Spanish words/phrases that are important in providing sex therapy to most Latinx/Latine populations.

 - There are dozens of words for penis, vulva, and vagina.
 What you call one in one country or even a region in a country can get you in deep trouble in another.
 (Hint: papaya is not just fruit.)

 - You will be able to use group hours towards AASECT Sex Therapy Certification.
-(Note: Completion of the group does not guarantee AASECT Certification
+(Note: Completion of the group does not guarantee AASECT Certification)

-Group meets for 2 hours every other week for 6 sessions
+The group meets for 2 hours every other week for 6 sessions

 Requirements for Group Participation